Course

 If the data suggests that the patient's pain is under control and there are no bothersome side effects, then great!
 In this situation, you'll continue to care for the patient according to the care plan and periodically evaluate the patient to ensure continued success.

 If, however, the patient is still experiencing unacceptable amounts of pain or having side effects (whether they are dangerous or just uncomfortable), then the nurse will need to immediately make changes to the plan.
-This may include administering a second dose of medication, speaking to the provider about adding additional pain medication, adding in alternative methods of pain management, or discontinuing a medication that is causing side effects, and obtaining an order for a different option.
+This may include administering a second dose of medication, speaking to the provider about adding additional pain medication, adding alternative methods of pain management, discontinuing a medication that is causing side effects, and obtaining an order for a different option.

 The nurse must continue to check in with the patient and provide reassurance and education about pain management.
 For example, if the patient complains that intravenous pain medication is not working 5 minutes after administration, the nurse should reassure the patient that the medication will have peak effectiveness at about 15 to 30 minutes, and they'll check back then.